5 Effective ways to deal with Peer Pressure

 It can help you to enjoy things and have positive perspective in life.
 You will also benefit with a healthy body when you engage in sports, and healthy body is equal to healthy mind.

-Ask people close to you on who they think you are.
+The Third one : Ask your people close to you on who they think you are.
 Your strengths, your areas of improvement, and your weaknesses.

 You will be surprised to know how they see you and you might find few things about yourself that you were not aware about.

-To be more effective in this quest ask people who are in different relationship with you.
+To be more effective in this.
+Ask question to people who are in different relationship with you.
 Such as parents, siblings, friends, teachers and coaches, and neighbors.

 And slowly we notice that my son’s outlook of life was changing.